Sitting Down At The Southerner In Saugatuck

 A Conversation with Chef Matthew Millar

-Sitting down at Saugatuck’s Southerner restaurant and having a conversation with Chef Matthew Millar is a serious treat.
-After settling in with a cup of coffee, Chef Millar speaks eloquently and passionately about the latest happenings at The Southerner.
+Sitting down at Saugatuck’s Southerner Restaurant and having a conversation with Chef Matthew Millar is a serious treat.
+After we settle in with a cup of coffee, Chef Millar speaks eloquently and passionately about the latest happenings at The Southerner.

 “Everyone loves fried chicken.
 Don’t ever make it.
 Ever.
 Buy it from a place that makes good fried chicken.”